Milk Supply Boosting Smoothie

 The lactation smoothie recipe is packed with milk-supply boosting ingredients (also known as galactagogues).
 One of the most effective is brewer’s yeast, so try not to leave that one out.
 If you can’t find it in your local supermarket it is available online.
 The oats, flaxseed and wheat germ, and calcium from the yogurt also support milk production.

 I call this a breakfast smoothie, and before breastfeeding I would have been totally satisfied with this as breakfast.
 Now, as a breastfeeding mom, I’m hungry all the time.
 I’ll admit I usually have some scrambled eggs or whole wheat toast with peanut butter on the side so I can stay full and energized ’til lunchtime.
 Breastfeeding moms need a lot of calories!
-(Check out my healthy snack suggestions for ideas)
+(Check out my healthy snack suggestions for ideas to satisfy that hunger.)

 Lactation Smoothie Recipe